Optimization as a Dynamical System: Generative Schedules from Latent ODEs: Related work

 \section{Related work}

 \paragraph{Parametric LR schedules.} The simplest explicit schedule adopts a constant learning rate, but has been shown to produce sub-optimal results \citep{smith2017don, gotmare2018closer, wu2019demystifying}.
 Consequently, time-varying parametric learning rate schedules have been employed for decades \citep{darken1990note, darken1992learning}.
 Among the most successful of these schedules are cosine-decay, OneCycle \citep[often as cosine-OneCycle]{onecycle2017} and step-decaying schedules.
 Often these schedules are combined with other procedures such as warm-up to achieve their best results \citep{loshchilov2016sgdr}.
-A drawback of these methods is that they do not not adapt to the training performance, instead they choose the schedule shape and the corresponding hyperparameters either ad-hoc or through an extensive hyperparameter optimization.
+A drawback of these methods is that they do not adapt to the training performance; instead, they choose the schedule shape and the corresponding hyperparameters either ad-hoc or through an extensive hyperparameter optimization.

+\paragraph{Schedule-free optimization.} \citet{defazio2024road} introduce an optimization framework that eliminates the need for predefined learning rate schedules and stopping time $T$.
+This is achieved through a novel form of momentum averaging.
+Their approach achieves strong empirical performance across vision, language, and recommendation tasks without requiring knowledge of the total training horizon or manual tuning of schedules, performing on-par or better than the baseline cosine and step-decay schedules.
+However, it still requires hyperparameter tuning and, because it does not depend on $T$, achieves almost all of its performance gains early during training.

 \paragraph{Meta-optimizer.} \citet{baydin2017online} propose hypergradient descent, a method for dynamically adapting the learning rate during training by computing the gradient of the loss with respect to the learning rate itself.
-This method works for any general gradient-based optimization problems, and operates in an online, memory-efficient manner using the already computed values from the reverse-mode automatic differentiation.
+This method works for any gradient-descent optimization in a memory-efficient manner using the already computed values from the reverse-mode automatic differentiation.
 The method improves convergence speed and robustness across a range of tasks, particularly early in training, but remains unaware of the possible future performance.